After Grenfell: the Faith Groups’ Response

-In advance of the one year anniversary of the fire, St Clement’s Church, which stands at the heart of the community, and Theos will host an evening to reflect on the faith groups’ response.
+On 6th June 2018, in advance of the one year anniversary of the Grenfell fire, St Clement’s Church, which stands at the heart of the community, and Theos hosted an evening to reflect on the faith groups’ response.

 Interested by this?
 Share it on social media.
 Join our monthly e–newsletter to keep up to date with our latest research and events.
 And check out our Supporter Programme to find out how you can help our work.